Wangchuk Namgyal

 On February 19, 1982, following the death of his father, he was crowned at Tsuklakhang Palace.
-However, Government of India did not recognize this coronation.
-The 3rd Chief Minister of Sikkim, B. B. Gurung, recognized him as the 13th Chogyal.
+The Government of India did not recognize this coronation, though the 3rd Chief Minister of Sikkim, B. B. Gurung, recognized him as the 13th Chogyal.
+Namgyal subsequently became a monastic recluse.
+On May 22, 2023, he joined the grand celebration of the last Chogyal Palden Thondup Namgyal's 100th birth anniversary in Gangtok.